On this page:

 - Install the physical solar system and complete the inverter setup per technical specifications and electrical safety requirements (as per Australian Standards).

-- Follow the distribution business’ commissioning process to set up the inverter so it is compliant (including applying Australia A settings and in most cases, connecting to the internet).
+- Follow the distribution business’ testing and commissioning process to set up the inverter so it is compliant (including applying Australia A settings and in most cases, connecting to the internet).

 Important information: be sure to be aware of the safety and technical requirements for installation.
 If this is not done completely, it may require a second visit or a delay in the solar installation.
 To set up the system, you will need to turn it on, test the settings, and turn it off once completed.